eserlxl/vglog-filter/doc/TEST_SUITE.md

     ./build.sh tests
     ```

+7.  **MemorySanitizer Issues**: If MemorySanitizer tests fail, check the `msan_suppressions.txt` file and consider adding new suppressions for known false positives.

-7.  **Consult Documentation**: Review the [Developer Guide](DEVELOPER_GUIDE.md) and [CI/CD Guide](CI_CD_GUIDE.md) for more context on build configurations and CI processes.
+8.  **Consult Documentation**: Review the [Developer Guide](DEVELOPER_GUIDE.md) and [CI/CD Guide](CI_CD_GUIDE.md) for more context on build configurations and CI processes.

-8.  **Open an Issue**: If you're unable to resolve the issue, please [open an issue](https://github.com/eserlxl/vglog-filter/issues) on GitHub, providing detailed information about the failure, steps to reproduce, and your environment.
+9.  **Open an Issue**: If you're unable to resolve the issue, please [open an issue](https://github.com/eserlxl/vglog-filter/issues) on GitHub, providing detailed information about the failure, steps to reproduce, and your environment.

 [↑ Back to top](#test-suite-guide)